Up for some yitnaau (hot and noisy) Chinese religious celebrations in a 245-year-old temple?

 Today, the century-old celebration in Ap Lei Chau, the former fishery village, has evolved into a major cultural festival for locals and tourists alike.
 It was inscribed as an Intangible Cultural Heritage in Hong Kong in 2014.

-Some highlights include the processions along the Ap Lei Chau main street on March 17 (1:30–5 pm), Chinese opera performances inside a temporary bamboo theatre—the bamboo theatre is an attraction in its own—at Ap Lei Chau Football Court (every day from March 18–22) at 1:30 pm and 7 pm.
+The 2024 schedule has yet to be confirmed but in 2022, the highlights included the processions along the Ap Lei Chau main street, Chinese opera performances inside a temporary bamboo theatre — the bamboo theatre is an attraction of its own — at Ap Lei Chau Football Court.

 A similar celebration takes place in the 800-year-old Ho Sheung Heung village in the New Territories, too.